 Population estimates for England and Wales

-The Office for National Statistics (ONS) produces annual estimates of the resident population of England and Wales as at 30 June every year.
-The estimates are provided broken down by local authority, sex, and age.
+The Office for National Statistics (ONS) produces annual estimates of the resident population of England and Wales at 30 June every year.
 The most authoritative population estimates come from the census, which takes place every 10 years in the UK.
-Population estimates from a census are updated every year until the next census, to produce mid-year population estimates (MYEs).
+Population estimates from a census are updated each year to produce mid-year population estimates (MYEs), which are broken down by local authority, sex and age.

 Population estimates for the UK

 We produce population estimates for England and Wales.
 We also collate estimates from Scotland and Northern Ireland to produce UK totals.
 Estimates for Scotland are produced by the National Records of Scotland (NRS), while the Northern Ireland Statistics and Research Agency (NISRA) produces the estimates for Northern Ireland.

-This report relates to the estimates for England and Wales only.
+This article relates to the estimates for England and Wales only.

-A guide to the methodology used to produce the mid-year population estimates for Scotland is available from the NRS website.
-Details on the methodology (PDF, 127.92KB) used to create the Northern Ireland population estimates are available from the NISRA website.
+A guide to the methodology used to produce the MYEs for Scotland is available from the NRS website.
+Details on the methodology used to create the Northern Ireland population estimates are available from the NISRA website.

 Usually resident population

 Population estimates refer to the usually resident population.
-This can mean that estimates of population do not necessarily coincide with the number of people to be found in an area at a particular time of the day or year.
+This can mean that estimates of population do not necessarily coincide with the number of people to be found in an area at a particular time.

-For most people, defining where they usually live – for the purposes of the census for example – is quite straightforward.
-For a minority of people the concept of usual residence is more difficult to define, for example, for students, members of the armed forces, prisoners and international migrants.
+For most people, defining where they usually live – for the purposes of the census, for example – is straightforward.
+For a minority of people, the concept of usual residence is more difficult to define, for example, for students, members of the armed forces, prisoners and international migrants.

 Specific rules are used for these groups: